A Can Of Worms!

 If only no one would ever find out!
 If only I’d never be exposed!

-If only “being free” meant, “being free of the effects” of my sins, or the sins of another!
+If only “being free” meant, “being free of my sin’s consequences” or the sins of another!

-Or, now that God has forgiven me and absolved my guilt, if only God would change the bad effects of my sin, and make only good come about.
+Or, now that God has forgiven me and absolved my guilt, if only God would change the bad effects of my sin’s consquences, and make only good come about.
 If only He’d contradict my bad decisions and change what I set in motion, as if my sin had never happened!

 If only He’d make another’s coldness towards me, turn to respect and love.
 If only He’d cause the moribund vows and promises we made, revive, re-ignite; come back to life . . .